spiral/docs/core/controllers.md

     //Controller action
 }
 ```
-Default location for new controllers is application/classes/Controllers under namespace `Controllers`.
+The default location for new controllers is application/classes/Controllers under namespace `Controllers`.
-Every controller should extend `Spiral\Core\Controller` or any of it's child.
+Every controller should extend `Spiral\Core\Controller` or any of it's children.

 ##Actions
-Any real controller should contain at least one action, and (recommendedly) default action (by default
+Any real controller should contain at least one action and as default action (recommended) (by default
 `index`).
-Definition of action is the same as defining public class method:
+The definition of an action is the same as defining public class method:
 ```php
 <?php
 namespace Controllers;